Finding the content to edit

 At the top of the file, it is necessary to have the following for the page to appear:

-sidebar is the sidebar menu that will attach.
+sidebar: the sidebar menu that the page will attach to.
 You can see a list of available sidebars in

 /src/sidebars/sidebars.json.
 You can choose not to have a sidebar by setting this to

 sidebarTitle: the title shown in the sidebar.
 If this value isn't provided the